By tourist on March 1, 2015

-Heritage, Order of Christ, Slider, Tomar
+Convent of Christ, in Tomar

-Convent of Christ, Slider, Tomar
+Convent of Christ, in Tomar

 The Romanesque round church is a Roman Catholic Church from the castle (charola, rotunda) was built in the second half of the 12th century by the Knights Templar.
 From the outside, the church is a 16-side polygonal structure, with strong buttresses, round windows and a bell-tower.
 Inside, the round church has a central, octagonal structure, connected by arches […]